We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Of course, some of that might be the natural result of sprucing up your environment, but the actual scent of lemons probably plays a part in that calming feeling.

 A small 2016 study found that lemon essential oil reduced anxiety among people after undergoing orthopedic surgery.

+Nausea and vomiting are two of the most common symptoms experienced in early pregnancy.
 There may be reason to believe that lemon essential oil can relieve (or at least decrease) the severity of these symptoms.

 Lemon oil is one of several essential oils that can kill harmful bacteria that can grow on your skin.

 In a recent